Bed bugs are one of the most stressful pests to deal with — and getting rid of them takes patience and repeated effort.

 Common Locations for Bedbugs

 The hardest part about getting rid of bedbugs yourself is finding them.
+This is especially true when they are in their early nymphal stages, when they can be very hard to spot.
 Remember to think in three dimensions; these bugs climb walls.
 Bedbugs will travel up to 100 feet or 30 m from their hiding place to feed.
 Some common places we typically find bedbugs are:

 - Mattress seams.
 This is their favourite place to hide.